Volscente/NexusLLM/docs/tokenizers.md

 It is possible to perform a hyperparameter tuning process in order to understand which is the best Vocabulary size that has the best compression (i.e, the number of times we repeat the Byte Pair Encoding).

+## Special Tokens
+With the `TikToken` library it is possible to add special tokens to the Encoder.

+For example the `<endoftext>` and assign it with an unused index.

 # Training
 ## General
 The Tokenizer has its own training set, separated from the LLM's training.